 Unfortunately, for non-financial people – who likely make up the majority of board positions – when they receive the financial reports, a feeling of overwhelm kicks in [yeah, I’ve been there!].

 Accounting methods can be funny things.
 Profit is not the same as cash in the bank.
 Current and non-current liabilities and assets can be confusing due to the underlying assumptions used to prepare them.
-And to make things ever more confusing, the rules around accounting and reporting methods are often changing.
+And to make things even more confusing, the rules around accounting and reporting methods are often changing.

 Nonetheless, there are some questions to keep in the back of your mind to ask yourself each time you receive the financial statements prior to the board meeting (you are getting them, aren’t you?!).
 Here are my top five:

 Can the business pay its debts as and when they fall due?
 If you are a director of an organisation in Australia that trades whilst insolvent (i.e. that can’t pay its debts as and when they fall due) you could face civil penalties, compensation proceedings and criminal charges (read more about these here).
 This rule applies to all directors – volunteer or paid.